stpr-dev/stpr-dev.github.io/_posts/embedded/2026-05-21-teensy-usb-serial-max-speed.md

 | 2048               | -                         | 31.2                    |
 | 4096               | -                         | 31.2                    |

 For the Thinkpad, I was unable to get the test to pass at frame sizes larger than 1024 bytes on Windows.
 Same as before, I saw errors from 512 frame size onwards on Windows, but on reruns, I was able to get past it.
-On Linux, the tests chugged along with no issues.
-Once again, the Linux tests performed better than Windows and I did not observe and errors.
+On Linux, the tests chugged along with no errors.
 The Thinkpad was actually approaching desktop-level performance on USB with Linux, something I didn't see on Windows.
 I even made sure to turn on "ultra performance mode" on the laptop to disable any energy-saving behaviour on Windows.

 Finally, the Yoga Book.
 This one was more of a curiosity for me as the device is not as high-performance as the other devices, but I wanted to see how it would perform to provide recommendations for the project.